jimbrig/Engineered-Knowledge/2-Slipbox/Mindfulness - The Key to Success.md

 "Change the way you think in order to think about the ways you act"
 ```

-Mindfulness requires more than action, it require deep behavioral and psychological strength and stability to build up over time.
-In other words, **change the way you think in order to think about the ways you act**.
+==Mindfulness requires more than action, it require deep behavioral and psychological strength and stability to build up over time.
+In other words, **change the way you think in order to think about the ways you act**.==

 Staying mindful requires deep habitual and mental changes as well as self discipline.